Bełchatów: History

 Grocholice was a private church town, whereas Bełchatów, Dobrzelów and Zdzieszulice were private villages of Polish nobility, administratively located in the Piotrków County in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 Cuisine

 The officially protected traditional food of Bełchatów (as designated by the Ministry of Agriculture and Rural Development of Poland) is wyborowa krówka bełchatowska, a local type of krówka (traditional Polish candy).

+Transport

+National road 74 bypasses Bełchatów to the north.

+Vovoideship road 484 connects the town to Kamieńsk and to Buczek.

+The nearest railway station is in the town of Piotrków Trybunalski to the east.